invertedv/testGo/docs/dataBuild.md

-### Data
+### Data Build

+goMortgage is designed to be very flexible in building modeling data.
+However, there *is* a structure to the approach. goMortgage will pull stratified and simple random samples from the source loan-level database.

+In its current version, it is set up to work with the Fannie Mae data as built by this [app]().
+The goal has been to make it modifiable to other data sources.

-#### Sampling
+#### Sampling the Loan-level Data

-In sampling data for this kind of model, there are two key points in time.
+The terminology used here is:

+    - as-of date.
+The date at which we have actual information and start the forecast from.
+Fields that are derived from this date start with 'ao'.
-- The as-of age.
-This is the loan age from which we are forecasting.
-We know the status of the loan at this point.
+    - as-of age.
+The loan age at the as-of date.
-- The forecast month.
-This is number of months into the future we are forecasting the loan's status.
+    - forecast month.
+The number of months into the future we are forecasting.
+Fields that refer to this point in time start with 'trg'.
+    - month.
+The calendar month at the forecast month.

 Conceptually, one can imagine the data to be sampled as the set of all pairs of the form

        (as-of age, forecast month)

 It is not practical to create this table, so another strategy must be employed. goMortgage does the selection in two
+stages:

-stages: the first stage builds a sample of loans based on as-of age.
+1. Pull a sample of loans based on as-of age.
 This table fixes the as-of age but all possible values of forecast month are not yet selected.
-Stage 2 starts with this sample and samples it based on forecast month.

-Conceptually, there are at least three ways to choose the as-of age (or forecast month) of a loan.

-1. Select at most one as-of age and forecast month for each loan.<br>
-The potential advantage here is that a loan will appear with at most once, so we needn't think about issues of correlation (as if loans weren't cross-correlated!).
-However, care must be taken in the sampling to prevent length-biased sampling as would result if one randomly chose an age from the loan's history.
-2. Create a table that has one row for each loan for each month it is on the books then randomly sample this table.
-Then create a second table that has all possible forecast months from the age of each sampled loan and sample this table<br>
-This approach avoids length-biased sampling but will result in loans appearing more than once in the data.
-3. Stratify the sample based on loan age and then forecast month.
-This approach avoids length-biased sampling.
-It also evens out the sample on these dimensions which should provide more stable estimates of the effects.

-goMortage uses method 3.
+2. Sample this data set to select the forecast month.

-There are other considerations.
+There are other potential considerations.
 Stratifying on as-of age alone will likely lead to a sample that is very unevenly distributed across the as-of date (the calendar date corresponding to the as-of age).
-This is undesirable since we'd like a good representation across time periods.
+This is undesirable if you'd
+like a good representation across time periods.
 With goMortgage, it's possible to stratify on *both* fields.

 Simiarly, on the second stage sample one can specify both forecast month and 'month' (calendar month corresponding to the forecast month).